I'm 'n Luv (wit a Stripper): Remixes and parodies

 A remix had been made featuring Twista, Akon, Pimp C, Paul Wall, R. Kelly, MJG and Too Short titled "I'm 'n Luv (wit a Stripper) 2 – Tha Remix".
 A video was also released for this remix, which is on iTunes.

 An additional remix with the various artists includes verses by Busta Rhymes and Pitbull.
 Moreover, in the iTunes' Triple Play single, it includes a reggaeton remix.

 Another remix features Keak da Sneak titled "I'm 'n Luv wit a Ripper".

 The song is parodied by "Weird Al" Yankovic with "I'm 'n Luv wit the Skipper" during his Straight Outta Lynwood Tour.
 A Lighter Shade of Brown made a parody of the song called "I'm 'n Luv (wit Your Sister)".

-Jeremy Jordan and Jonathan Groff sang this song in the movie Joyful Noise.
+Jeremy Jordan and Dexter Darden sang this song in the movie Joyful Noise.